Amoeba AI

 Value of Customer Interviews

 In interviews, users often requested out-of-scope features.
 Instead of dismissing these tangents, I learned to see them as signals of deeper pain points.
-The main takeaway was to always listen for the underlying "why" behind a user's requested "what."
+Always listen for the underlying "why" behind a user's requested "what."
 This practice was crucial for maintaining a focused product vision while still solving the right core problems.